SAP-archive/teched2021-INT160/exercises/exercise2/README.md

 ## Summary

-You've now completed the exercise 2 with aProject Pane and all the automations needed to run the RPA Challenge in different situations: with and without error.
+You've now completed the exercise 2 with a Project Pane and all the automations needed to run the RPA Challenge in different situations: with and without error.

 Continue to - [Exercise 3 - Deployment & Cold debugging](../exercise3/README.md)